NordicSemiconductor/npmx-zephyr/doc/index.rst

 If you want to create a custom application, refer to the following guidelines:
 - `npmx Github repository`_ for API usage
-- `nPM1300 documentation`_ for the required setup configuration

 Generating documentation
 ========================